Emotional Freedom Technique

 Finding an EFT practitioner

-If EFT appeals to you, it is important to find an EFT practitioner that is a good fit.
+It is important to find an EFT practitioner who is a good fit.
+It’s OK to ask about training, experience and qualifications.
 Many therapists will offer an initial consultation so that you can discuss what you would like help with and how many sessions you are likely to need.
-You may also want to ask them if they will be using EFT on its own, or in combination with other therapies.
+You may also want to ask them if they will be using EFT on its own or in combination with other therapies.

 Search for a therapist